Picolab/pico-engine/packages/pico-engine/README.md

 The first time you run the system it will create a root Pico and install two rulesets.

 There are two rulesets used by all Picos:
- * `io.picolabs.pico` is used by each Pico to keep track of itself and its children
+ * `io.picolabs.wrangler` is used by each Pico to keep track of itself and its children
  * `io.picolabs.visual_params` is used by each Pico to keep track of it in the My Picos page

 ### Using the My Picos page